brainwipe/icar/books/core/Chapters as Markdown/scratch.md

 - On Grav, it takes 10 minutes to travel between a planet and a moon.
 - Unless otherwise stated by the spacecraft sheet, it takes 4 hours to go from Low Orbit to the planet surface.
 - From Low to High Orbit takes a very small amount of time and can be ignored.

+# Gaia
+The name Gaia used to refer to 'Mother Earth', a mystical being that protected the human race's original home, Earth.
+Such romantic mysticism has long since died and Gaia is now known as the computer network that the human race uses to communicate.

+Created during The Droid War, Gaia is a huge virtual world that mimics the real world as well as the creators will let it.
+As the technology was created after the war had started, the Droids cannot use it.
+It exists within Imperium space, outside of which there is no Gaia at all.
+A detailed description of Gaia is included in the Technology section.
+A brief overview for the casual user is included here.